claykaufmann/srrw-peak-detection/README.md

    - `turb_sensor_drift` - not yet detected
    - `turb_SKP ` (turbidity Skyrocketing Peak) - a sharp sudden spike in amplitude of the timeseries data, usually with a small basewidth, with no corresponding fDOM peak.
    - `turb_flat_plateau` - consecutive samples between a sudden rise and sudden drop during which the amplitude is “near constant"
-   - `turb_flat_sink` - consecutive samples between a sudden drop and a sudden during which the amplitude is “near constant”
+   - `turb_flat_sink` - consecutive samples between a sudden drop and a sudden rise during which the amplitude is “near constant”

 ## Explanation of Repository Contents: